joao00paixao/multi-assignment/README.md

   - Tracing
   - Alerting

-If the microservices need to communicate with eachother only they should be internal.
+If the microservices need to communicate with eachother and live in the same network they should be internal.
 If they need to communicate with external clients then we can either whitelist an IP address/range OR create a public endpoint.

 If there is a lot of demand on one pod we should increase the amount of replicas in order to split the demand and not overwork one pod.
 This can also be said of the cluster's node itself, we can have pods in different worker nodes so we can split the work also between different servers.
 We can also load balance users between all active pods.